igorkll/syslbuild/gnuboxmaker_readme.md

 * add support for creating 64-bit images for 32-bit UEFI (yes, for those very old intel atom tablets)
 * add support for custom kernels and device tree overlays to the program

+## bugs
+* HDMI audio does not work on orange pi zero 3 (it works on raspberry pi 64)
+* some messages from systemd are still sometimes visible even with quiet splash. also, if you put only quiet (without splash), you can see some tty messages (I consider this a CRITICAL problem since the essence of gnubox maker is to completely hide the OS from the user and leave only one application)

 ## supported platforms
 * x86_64 (BIOS, UEFI)
 * x86 (BIOS, UEFI)